Table of Contents

 Having a complete overview of the most important metrics is critical in companies that need strong operational processes but also for those that want to improve current mechanisms.
 Depending on the type of company, metrics can, of course, vary.
 The point is to think about each metric in detail and the story you want to convey.
 For example, the perfect order rate KPI in warehouse operations will make sense to monitor to be able to establish better supply chain efficiency.
 Browse our list of KPI examples for all industries and find the one that best matches your operations!

 3. Establish rapport with your audience

 Knowing who you are addressing is already a lot of work done.
 If you're reporting directly to the CEO or board of directors, you need to have clean, straightforward, and interactive data.
 That way, you can answer immediate questions and dig deeper into various potential scenarios.
-On C-level meetings, usually, high-level metrics are presented and discussed so try and focus your chief operating officer report on the audience you're presenting to and focus on the topic of the meeting.
+At C-level meetings, usually, high-level metrics are presented and discussed so try and focus your chief operating officer report on the audience you're presenting to and focus on the topic of the meeting.
 It wouldn't make sense to burden the audience with details about daily operational tasks and delegation within the internal team, but the results of your efforts and analysis of longer operational periods, in this case, during a C-level meeting, might make sense.

 To learn more about various executive-level reports, we recommend you read our article on CEO dashboards.